ypaulsussman/learning-log/src/pages/blog/Zero to One.md

 - It’s unromantic to think soberly about what could go wrong, so most people don’t.
 - Technical abilities and complementary skill sets matter, but how well the founders know each other and how well they work together matter just as much.

 It’s not just founders who need to get along.
-Everyone in your company needs to work well together.… It’s useful to distinguish between three concepts:
+Everyone in your company needs to work well together....
+It’s useful to distinguish between three concepts:
 1. Ownership: who legally owns a company’s equity (typically allocated among founders, employees, and investors)
 2. Possession: who actually runs the company on a day-to-day basis (the managers and employees)
 3. Control: who formally governs the company’s affairs (Board of Directors, usually comprising founders and investors)